Koenji Awa Odori 2024 Tokyo’s biggest summer dance festival

 Koenji Awa Odori 2024 made me rethink cameras

-I enjoyed the event a lot this year and got some good images.
+I enjoyed the event a lot this year and got good images.
 But, it made me realize something about my camera.
 Well, I’ve known this problem for quite some time and it has been gnawing at my mind.
 Now I’m prepared to make a move.

-As you might know, I use a Fujifilm X-T3.
+I use a Fujifilm X-T3.
 It’s a great camera.
 But it has an ASP-C sensor, which is quite small.
 It’s not ideal for shooting in low-light situations like Koenji Awa Odori 2024.
 The amount of noise in the files needs much attention in post-processing.
 It’s a laborious problem.

 When I got my first camera, I didn’t realize different sensors were available.
 I had never heard of APS-C or full-frame.
 It wasn’t an issue.
 Pentax looked good so I bought one.
 Clearly, it was a mistake in hindsight.